intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 To login to a specific machine in interactive mode (-I), execute one of the following commands:

-Note, we would also show how to launch a batch job which launches from the head node and will execute on the compute node and created associated log files to allow you to view the results.
+We will also show how to launch a batch job which launches from the head node and will execute on the compute node and created associated log files to allow you to view the results.

 ```
 qsub -q batch@v-qsvr-fpga -I -l nodes=s00X-nXXX:ppn=2 # (for nodes with attached PAC cards, substitute with appropriate server numbers).
 Compute only nodes do not require -s v-qsvr-fpga